-The mouse and microphone readiness check are intended to prevent students from beginning the test if they are unable to follow the directions, speak aloud when prompted, and maneuver the mouse.
-If a student struggles with either readiness check, he or she becomes locked out of the test.
+The mouse and microphone readiness checks are intended to prevent students from beginning the test if they are unable to follow the directions, speak aloud when prompted, or maneuver the mouse.
+If a student struggles with either readiness check, he or she will be locked out of the test.

-When you toggle to the microphone icon under Assignments, the student will bypass the longer readiness check and only this simple check will be performed.
+When you toggle to the microphone icon under Assignments, the student will bypass the longer readiness check and perform only the volume check.
 This check cannot be disabled.

-- Tell the student to use their regular speaking voice, and observe.
+- Tell students to use a regular speaking voice, and observe.
 You can play back the audio to further evaluate what is going wrong.
-Here are a few troubleshooting steps you can take:
+See Student Reports for directions on playing back audio.

 - Check to make sure the mute button isn’t pressed.